 If you’ve been looking into protein and feel a little overwhelmed, you’re not alone.
-With so many types of protein available, it’s only natural to feel confused and uncertain of which protein to use and when.
-Taking in enough protein is essential for optimizing your training results and supporting your goals, but selecting the right type and coordinating timing of protein intake is also important to maximize benefits.
+With so many types of protein available, it’s only natural to feel confused and uncertain on which kind to use and when.
+Taking in enough protein is essential for optimizing your training results and supporting your goals.
+But, selecting the right type and coordinating timing of protein intake is also important to maximize benefits.
 Read on to learn more about the most common types of proteins and how you can incorporate them to look and feel your best!

 Whey protein is a naturally occurring protein found in milk and is made from the leftover liquid used when turning milk into cheese.
-Whey represents about 20% of the protein in milk, and contains all of the essential amino acids the human body requires.
-Whey concentrate is one of the most common and most affordable forms of protein, and as has long held itself as the gold standard among proteins.
+Representing about 20% of the protein in milk, Whey contains all of the essential amino acids the human body requires.
+Whey concentrate is one of the most common and most affordable forms of protein.
+In addition, it has long been held as the gold standard among proteins.

 In addition, this protein…